 While the entire home is stunning, we were thrilled that Michael chose our Ivanhoe® Sinclair Porcelain Pendant for the laundry/flower room.

 “I actually started the design with this space and, in turn, it inspired the entire home,” Michael says.
 “The Texas Hill Country has become known for both its wine and lavender fields.
 I felt that if I could design a utility space that felt like a potting room rather than a laundry room, wouldn’t that make being in that space so much more enjoyable?”
 We completely agree!

 Michael chose the 10″ Sinclair in a creamy Jadite finish with a brass paddle switch.
 He also added a putty-colored cotton twist cord to give this reproduction pendant a true vintage feel.
 A 40-watt nostalgic Edison style light bulb provides a classic finishing touch.

 “A vintage style fixture was perfect for blurring the line of a modern laundry room and an ancient farmhouse potting room,” Michael says.
 “The Ivanhoe® fixture has that timeless quality to it, and the jewel-tone porcelain finish was a perfect complement for the powder blue walls of the space.”

 Like all of our porcelain enamel lights, the Sinclair is hand spun from commercial grade steel in our manufacturing facility here in the USA.
 Three coats of porcelain enamel glass are hand applied to the shade which is baked in our porcelain oven to seal the glass to the shade.
-This process, once a staple of the lighting industry in the early 20th century, produces a high-gloss finish that will never fade or corrode and provides a lifetime of use.
+This process, once a staple of the lighting industry in the early 20th century, produces a high-gloss finish that will never fade and provides years of use.

 “We needed something that gave ample light but acted as the ‘earrings’ of the space,” Michael notes, “pulling the entire space together as a stage set, transporting one to a different place and time.”